praneethvraj/Pneumonia-Detection-Using-CNN/README.md

 ## 💡 Contact

-Feel free to reach out via [Email](praneethvraj@gmail.com) or open an issue in this repo.
+Feel free to reach out via 📧 Email: [praneethvraj@gmail.com](mailto:praneethvraj@gmail.com) or open an issue in this repo.